-- 1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - REASON: To comply with the provisions of Section 91 of the Town and Country Planning Act 1990 as amended by the Planning and Compulsory Purchase Act 2004. - 2.
-No development shall take place until samples/details of the materials to be used in the construction of all the external surfaces of the development hereby permitted (including the exact type and colour and manufacturer of the solar PV panels) have been made available to and approved in writing by the Local Planning Authority.
-The development shall be carried out in accordance with the approved details. - REASON: To ensure that the development harmonises with its historic setting and protected surroundings. - 3.
-No building works pursuant to the construction of the holiday let accommodation shall commence until all three existing structures identified for demolition on the site have been permanently demolished and all the debris has been removed from the site/landholding. - REASON: In order to define the terms of this permission and to ensure the site is redeveloped in an appropriate manner respectful to the protected surroundings and neighbours. - 4.
-Notwithstanding the provisions of the Town and Country Planning (General Permitted Development Order), the holiday accommodation shall be occupied for holiday purposes only and no person/s shall occupy the holiday accommodation for a continuous period of more than 1 month in any calendar year and it shall not be re-occupied by the same person/s within 28 days following the end of that period. - REASON: This site is in a position where the Local Planning Authority, having regard to the reasonable standards of residential amenity, access, and planning policies pertaining to the area, would not permit permanent residential accommodation. - 5.
-Notwithstanding Class C3 of the Schedule to the Town and Country (Use Classes) Order 1987 (as amended) (or any order which revokes and re-enacts that Order with or without modification), the accommodation hereby permitted shall be used to provide holiday accommodation only, which shall not be occupied as permanent, unrestricted accommodation or as a primary place of residence.
+- 1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - REASON: To comply with the provisions of Section 91 of the Town and Country Planning Act 1990 as amended by the Planning and Compulsory Purchase Act 2004. - No development shall take place until samples/details of the materials to be used in the construction of all the external surfaces of the development hereby permitted (including the exact type and colour and manufacturer of the solar PV panels) have been made available to and approved in writing by the Local Planning Authority.
+The development shall be carried out in accordance with the approved details. - REASON: To ensure that the development harmonises with its historic setting and protected surroundings. - No building works pursuant to the construction of the holiday let accommodation shall commence until all three existing structures identified for demolition on the site have been permanently demolished and all the debris has been removed from the site/landholding. - REASON: In order to define the terms of this permission and to ensure the site is redeveloped in an appropriate manner respectful to the protected surroundings and neighbours. - 4 No person/s shall occupy the holiday accommodation for a continuous period of more than 1 month in any calendar year and it shall not be re-occupied by the same person/s within 28 days following the end of that period. - REASON: This site is in a position where the Local Planning Authority, having regard to the reasonable standards of residential amenity, access, and planning policies pertaining to the area, would not permit permanent residential accommodation. - Notwithstanding Class C3 of the Schedule to the Town and Country (Use Classes) Order 1987 (as amended) (or any order which revokes and re-enacts that Order with or without modification), the accommodation hereby permitted shall be used to provide holiday accommodation only, which shall not be occupied as permanent, unrestricted accommodation or as a primary place of residence.
 In addition, an up to date register of names and main home addresses of all occupiers shall be maintained and shall be made available at all reasonable times to the Local Planning Authority.